 When the din died down, Steve admitted somewhat sheepishly that after two days in Portland, he was missing New Mexican food so desperately that he visited the closed facsimile he could find.
 It was either Chevy’s or a restaurant named Machissimo Mouse (seriously).
-In truth, I’ve been there, too…well, not to Chevy’s, but at a point in my business travels where the craving for New Mexico’s inimitable cuisine strikes like an addict’s need for a fix.
+In truth, I’ve been there, too…well, not to Chevy’s and definitely not to Machissimo Mouse, but at a point in my business travels where the craving for New Mexico’s inimitable cuisine strikes like an addict’s need for a fix.

 We New Mexicans are understandably proud, maybe even haughty about our cuisine.
 We don’t think anyone can prepare it the way we can.
-We scorn and deride what passes as chile (usually called chili sauce on the menu) in restaurants across the fruited plain.
+We scorn and deride what passes as chile (usually called chili sauce on many menu even though it often resembles gravy) in restaurants across the fruited plain.
 Some of us feel sorry for the states in which our chile can’t be found; others see that lack of chile as a reason not to visit those states.

 The most frequent victims of our derision tend to be our immediate neighbors to our east and west.
 Both Texas and Arizona are proud of their Mexican food heritage, most of which self-respecting New Mexicans find inedible.
-Phoenix, Arizona, a frequent destination of my business travels, has several restaurants claiming to serve New Mexican food.
+Phoenix, Arizona, a frequent destination of my business travels during my eighteen years with Intel, has several restaurants claiming to serve New Mexican food.
 I’d known about them for years, but have never visited any of them.
 How, after all, can any restaurant in the culinary wasteland (I emphasize only in terms of New Mexican food) of Phoenix serve anything even vaguely resembling our great cuisine?

-Aside from my own personal cravings, what it took to get me to Richardson’s was Seth Chadwick’s eloquent review on Feasting in Phoenix, the wonderfully entertaining and informative blog in which “Zagat meets Sex and the City.”
-Seth is not only a great writer, he’s a tough critic.
-He’s honest and direct in his evaluations and I’ve found him, by far, the most trustworthy source of information on the burgeoning Phoenix dining scene.
+Aside from my own personal cravings, what it took to get me to Richardson’s was Seth Chadwick’s eloquent review on Feasting in Phoenix, the wonderfully entertaining, informative and tragically, no longer published blog in which “Zagat meets Sex and the City.”
+Seth was not only a great writer, he was a tough critic.
+He’s honest and direct in his evaluations and I found him, by far, the most trustworthy source of information on the burgeoning Phoenix dining scene.
 Not prone to hyperbole, Seth’s review of Richardson’s was (chile) peppered with adjectives such as “fantastic,” “memorable,” “delicious” and “incredible.”
 Still, I had my reservations as to whether or not Seth really understood New Mexican food.
 I should not have doubted my esteemed colleague and after my inaugural visit to Richardson’s immediately uttered fifty “Hail Seth’s.”

-The restaurant’s focal point seems to be a well equipped bar around which are situated two distinct dining areas.
-Because Richardson’s is so well trafficked, diners eating solo may be asked to sit on one of the barstools surrounding the bar.
-The day’s specials are scrawled on slate chalkboards.
-Placemats serve as the menu.
+The Richardson’s of 2020 is so much different than the Richardson’s I first visited in 2008.
+The entrance to the capacious adobe-hued edifice resplendent in blooming bougainvillea takes you directly into a covered (that’s an understatement) patio that’s more indoors than it is outdoors.
+The restaurant’s cynosure may well be the well equipped bar around which are situated two distinct dining areas.
+Because Richardson’s is so heavily trafficked, diners may be asked to sit on the bar stools surrounding the bar.
+Paper placemats serve as the menu.
 Two toothsome coyote caricatures flank a cartoon banner on the placemat which proclaims “Richardson’s, Home of the Original Green Chile Potato.”

 Lack of piquancy not withstanding, Anaheim chiles inherit a fabulous smoky flavor when roasted.
 The flavor combination of roasted green chile and fluffy whipped potatoes, while quite good, heightened my preconception that Richardson’s chile would be of the “gringo” variety with absolutely no heat.
 I should commit to memory that often used adage about assuming.
 Thankfully my preconceptions were absolutely without merit.
-Richardson’s chile is not only wonderfully tongue-tingling piquant, it is absolutely delicious and wholly authentic.
-The red chile is a dark, rich red burgundy color and comes from Hatch, New Mexico (where else?).
+Richardson’s chile (except for the Anaheim) is not only wonderfully tongue-tingling piquant, it is absolutely delicious and just pleasantly piquant.

 My friend Steve Caine would have been entirely forgiven had he dined at Richardson’s, as good a New Mexican restaurant as there is in New Mexico.
 That’s saying a lot!